ysdn2019/Graduates-List/graduates/carolyne-gogota.md

 ---
 path: /work/threads
 graduate: Carolyne Gogota
-mainimg: /assets/work/gogota_carolyne_project1_web_main.png
+cover: /assets/work/gogota_carolyne_project1_web_main.png
-thumbnailimg: /assets/work/gogota_carolyne_project1_web_thumbnail.png
+thumbnail: /assets/work/gogota_carolyne_project1_web_thumbnail.png
 title: Threads
 groupmembers:
-fields: Editorial, Illustration, Typography
+category: Editorial, Illustration, Typography
 mediumdimensions: Printed Magazine and E-Publication, 8.5" x 11"
 description: Threads provides a bridge between the world and the west as a comprehensive guide on craft and fashion.
 Threads simplifies complex theories and histories through infographics, meaningful illustrations, and layouts that echo the subject matter.
 Airy typography quietly welcomes the trust of readers while communicating a sense of empathy and acceptance.
 digitallink: